Solar Cycle Observations: Sunspot Number

 After a careful study, several issues have been found in the WSN/ISN dataset, such as discontinuous transitions between different observers or changed methodology \citep[e.g.,][]{leussu13,clette14}.
 These obvious discontinuities have been ad-hoc corrected in the revised ISN series, which have been also normalized to A. Wolfer as the reference observer -- the latter leads to a scaling factor of 1.667 with respect to the classical WSN.
 This forms the ISN version 2 dataset which is considered as a current version \citep{clette16}, as shown by the green curve in Figure~\ref{Fig:SA}.
 A new revision of the ISN, version 3, is pending in the near future as the first consensus dataset using the best of our present-day knowledge.

 Independently of the WSN/ISN, the methodology has been revisited for the GSN series, starting from the raw-data database.
 Several new approaches have been developed in this direction.
 One was made by \cite{svalgaard16} who performed a daisy-chain `backbone' GSN composition following the classical scheme of linearly scaling individual observers between each other (blue dotted curve in Figure~\ref{Fig:SA}).
 The daisy-chain approach was further improved by \cite{chatzistergos17} who accounted for non-linear relations between data from overlapping observers and composed a new GN series (red curve in Figure~\ref{Fig:SA}).
-A principally new approach has been developed recently \citep{usoskin_ADF_16,willamo17} that uses the active-day (days with at least one sunspot observed) fraction as the metrics of the observer's quality, quantified via the acuity threshold, viz. the minimum size of sunspot group to be detected by the observer.
+A new approach has been developed recently \citep{usoskin_ADF_16,willamo17} that uses the active-day (days with at least one sunspot observed) fraction as the metrics of the minimum size of sunspot group that could be detected by an observer due to instrumentation and seeing conditions.

 Of special interest is the level of solar activity during the Maunder minimum of 1645\,--\,1715 \citep{eddy76}: while the present paradigm is that it was nearly sunspot free \citep[e.g.,][]{usoskin_MM_15,carrasco21}, some estimates predict low but still significant sunspot activity \citep{svalgaard16,zolotova15}.
 However, a consistent analysis of the multitude of other data, such as cosmogenic isotopes, auroral records, solar eclipse observations, confirms the very low level of solar activity during the Maunder minimum \citep[e.g.,][]{usoskin_MM_15,asvestari_MNRAS_17,carrasco21,hayakawa_corona_21}, implying particularly that the reconstruction by \cite{svalgaard16} is too high in the 18th century.